tim-schilling/deps/final/0018-technical-governance-6x.rst

    Council members voting yes.

-5. The outcome of the proposal will be published on the forum, ticket, or new-features repo.
+5. The outcome of the proposal will be published on the forum, ticket, or `new-features GitHub repository`_.
 It should contain the reasoning for the decision, the concerns considered and optionally any dissenting opinions.

 Votes of the Steering Council are binding, meaning all Django